Greyeminences/microbiome_analysis/README.md

-# healthy_uterus_microbiome_analysis
+# microbiome_analysis
-The repository consists of codes used for analyzing the data of a healthy uterus microbiome after nanopore sequencing.
+The repository consists of codes used for analyzing the data of a microbiome after nanopore sequencing.
 The input will be available when the article is published.

 PYTHON
 1a_input_normalization